grafana/mimir/docs/sources/tools/mimirtool/_index.md

 #### Dashboard

-This command accepts Grafana dashboard JSON files as input and extracts Prometheus metrics used in the queries.
+The following command accepts Grafana dashboard JSON files as input and extracts Prometheus metrics used in the queries.
 The output is a JSON file.
-You can use this file with `analyze prometheus --grafana-metrics-file`.
+You can use the output file with `analyze prometheus --grafana-metrics-file`.

 ```bash
 mimirtool analyze dashboard <file>...